Research in Pairs

-The stay of a research "pair", which means at least two and at most four people, can last between two weeks and three months.
+The stay of a research "pair", which means at least two and at most four people, can last between two weeks and one month (in exceptional cases up to three months).
 It is required that not all come from the same place.
 The Institute will provide office space, accommodation (full board and lodging), and an allowance for incidental expenses.
 Travel expenses can be reimbursed only in exceptional cases.

-Applicants should submit a short description (in English) of the joint project, a curriculum vitae, a list of publications, and dates for the proposed visit.
+Applicants should submit a short description (in English) of the joint project including a project title, a curriculum vitae, a list of publications, and dates for the proposed visit.

 Please also include the classification (primary and secondary), according to the latest Mathematics Subject Classification Scheme used by MathSciNet and Zentralblatt, as well as according to the scheme of the International Mathematical Union (1995):

 - 1 Logic

 - 8 Real and Complex Analysis

 - 12 Ordinary Differential Equations and Dynamical Systems